danswer-ai/danswer/README.md

 </a>
 </p>

-<strong>[Danswer](https://www.danswer.ai/)</strong> is the Generative AI Chat for teams.
+<strong>[Danswer](https://www.danswer.ai/)</strong> is the ChatGPT for teams.
 Deploy anywhere and have full control over your data.
-Think ChatGPT if it had access to your team's unique knowledge.
-Connects to all common workplace tools such as Slack, Google Drive, Confluence, etc.
+Generative AI Chat with access to your team's unique knowledge - connects to all common workplace tools such as Slack, Google Drive, Confluence, etc.

 Teams have used Danswer to: